e-c-centric/Group26_Final_Project/README.md

 - A README file that contains the project's documentation.
 - A presentation that explains the project's implementation and results.
 - A video that demonstrates the project's implementation and results.
+- A trained model that can be used to predict the cluster of a word.

 ## Required Libraries